akingdom/akingdom.github.io/CODE_OF_CONDUCT.md

 ## Version History

 - **v1.0 (2026-07-12)** – Initial release.
 Grounded in objective truth, evidentiary standards, universal dignity, restorative justice, and the distinction between inherent dignity and earned standing.

+---

+## Title Clarification

+Kingdom in the title is the author's surname; the title might as easily have been Smith's Code of Conduct.
+I wanted to differentiate if from other Code of Conducts, since this is a distinct and unique work.

+## Suggested Citation

+When referencing this document, please use the following format:

+> Kingdom, A. (2026). *Kingdom's Code of Conduct: A Code of Conduct for Honest, Responsible, and Restorative Community* (KCoC-1.0-2026).
+Available at: https://akingdom.github.io/CODE_OF_CONDUCT.html

+For in-text citations: (Kingdom, 2026, KCoC-1.0-2026)